shirish93/shirish93.github.io/_posts/2024-01-02-learning-to-learn.md

 **Overall Recommendation**

 *"Learning to Learn and the Navigation of Moods"* offers a valuable framework for understanding the impact of moods on learning.
 Flores's expertise and engaging style make the book accessible.
 While the use of case studies might feel repetitive, the real-world examples strengthen the core message.
-This book is recommended for learners of all levels, especially those with a growth mindset seeking to optimize their learning potential.
+I recommend it for learners of all levels, especially those with a 'growth mindset' -- pardon the overused phrase.
 Software engineers and leaders will find the book's focus on managing moods for improved learning particularly relevant.

 I have bought three copies of and gifted them to friends, and will buy more copies as needed.
 Highly recommend!